 This annual award recognizes outstanding achievement in scholarship or creative work by a faculty member in the humanities.
 It is named in honor of Bernard Nachbahr, a long-time and much-beloved philosophy professor at Loyola and the first director of the Center.
 His career exemplified a deep commitment to the civilizing power of the humanities.

-The awardee delivers a public lecture during the weekend of Parents Weekend on the general theme of "The Life of the Mind" and receives an honorarium of $2,000.
+The awardee delivers a public lecture during the Big Dig Celebration of Teaching, Learning, and Research in the Humanities.
+The lecture will address the general theme of "The Life of the Mind."
+The awardee further receives an honorarium of $2,000.
 A reception after the lecture and a dinner also honors the recipient.

 Dr. Tom Ward receiving the 2018 Nachbahr plaque from Dr. Mark Osteen, Director of the CFH

 Nominees must be tenured Loyola faculty members in the humanities who have not previously received the award.

 As the title of the award suggests, it is made in recognition of the recipient's scholarly publications or creative productions; in addition, consideration may be given to other contributions to the humanities such as editing journals, mentoring colleagues, etc. The award is intended to recognize significant achievement over a period of several years at Loyola.

 A faculty member may be nominated by a colleague or may nominate himself or herself.
 The nominator should submit a letter of 1,500 words or fewer describing the nominee's accomplishments, and may attach a curriculum vitae and other supporting materials.
 If a nominee was not selected in one year and would like to be considered again, he or she must submit another letter before the next deadline.
 The selection committee (see below) may ask for samples of the nominee's work, evaluations of it, or any other supporting materials it thinks appropriate.